Natalia Bardo: Television

-From January to July 2007 she took part in a TV project called "Dom-2".
+From January to July 2007, she took part in a TV project called "Dom-2".

 One of her main projects is a comedy series called "Anzhelika" on the STS TV channel.

-In 2015 she hosted a TV show called "Mr. and Mrs. Media" on the “First” TV channel with Marat Basharov.
+In 201,5 she hosted a TV show called "Mr. and Mrs. Media" on the Channel One Russia with Marat Basharov.

 Natalia took part in a traditional fashion-calendar presentation of the Charity Fund "Russian Silhouette".

 Discography

-In autumn 2010 Natalia recorded the official cover version of the “Alejandro” hit by Lady Gaga in Russian - Gaga’s producers chose Natalia’s text from a dozen of translations.
+In Autumn 2010, Natalia recorded the official cover version of the “Alejandro” hit by Lady Gaga in Russian.
+Gaga's producers chose Natalia's text from a dozen of translations.

-In 2010 Natalia Bardo also recorded her single "Oblom" - “Failure”, and a year later - "I want to scream", "Bardo", "Day and night", "Dreams of you", "Rain drops", "6 Letters", and on April 7, 2011 presented her solo project in a dance-pop format.
+In 2010, Natalia Bardo also recorded her single “Failure”, and a year later "I Want to Scream", "Bardo", "Day and Night", "Dreams of You", "Rain Drops", "6 Letters", and on April 7, 2011, presented her solo project in a dance-pop format.
 Songs from Natalya's future album and her cover version of "Alejandro" were first presented in this show.